50 Long Riddles to Give Your Brain a Workout

 Get ready: These long riddles will wrack your brain

 Who doesn’t love a good riddle?
-Whether you prefer easy riddles, hard riddles, or short riddles, there’s just something about trying to solve these brain busters that keeps us coming back for more.
+Whether you prefer easy riddles, hard riddles, short riddles, or even trick questions, there’s just something about trying to solve these brain busters that keeps us coming back for more.
 Come on, is there anything better than finally solving a mind-bender we’ve been stuck on for a while?

 You may consider yourself a master of riddles, but remember—you haven’t seen our list of long riddles yet.
 Buckle up—these riddles will get your gears turning!